lyscodes/CFG_Software_2_4/README.md

 #### Setup
 1. Config file: in [_config.py], add your GIPHY API key and MySQL user and password.
+2. Change the name from _config.py to config.py
-2. Create and activate a virtual environment, then install all requirements from [requirements.txt](/requirements.txt)
+3. Create and activate a virtual environment, then install all requirements from [requirements.txt](/requirements.txt)
-3. Create the database using the query in [db_create.sql](/DB_Setup/db_create.sql)
+4. Create the database using the query in [db_create.sql](/DB_Setup/db_create.sql)
-4. Populate the database using the query in [db_populate.sql](/DB_Setup/db.populate.sql)
+5. Populate the database using the query in [db_populate.sql](/DB_Setup/db.populate.sql)

 #### Run the app
 By running app.py in the terminal, you should be able to access the main page of the app.